bottlesdevs/documentation/bottles/installers.md

 ---
 # Installers

-{% hint style="warning" %}
-This is an experimental feature, use it with caution.
-{% endhint %}

 Installers are set of rules used by Bottles to install a program in a bottle, in a completely silent and automated way.